python/cpython/Doc/extending/newtypes_tutorial.rst

    TypeError: can only concatenate str (not "custom.Custom") to str

 Note that the name is a dotted name that includes both the module name and the name of the type within the module.
-The module in this case is :mod:`custom` and the type is :class:`Custom`, so we set the type name to :class:`custom.Custom`.
+The module in this case is :mod:`!custom` and the type is :class:`Custom`, so we set the type name to :class:`custom.Custom`.
 Using the real dotted import path is important to make your type compatible with the :mod:`pydoc` and :mod:`pickle` modules. ::